 Heating / cooling

-The poor cooling of the district heating system resulted in very high consumption, and the radiators had to be adjusted on all floors.
+The poor cooling of the district heating system led to very high consumption, and the radiators had to be adjusted on all floors.

 The CO2 sensors required recalibration.